Seby Zavala Player Props: White Sox vs. Rays

 Seby Zavala At The Plate

-- Zavala is hitting .250 with a double, a home run and a walk.
+- Zavala has a double, a home run and two walks while batting .207.

-- In four of nine games this year (44.4%), Zavala has reached safely via hit, and that includes multiple hits twice.
+- In four of 12 games this year (33.3%), Zavala has reached base safely via hit, and that includes multiple hits twice.

-- He has hit a home run in one of nine games, and in 4% of his plate appearances.

-- Zavala has driven in a run in one game this season, and it was more than one in that game.
+- Zavala has an RBI in one game this year, and it was more than one in that game.

-- He has scored at least one run three times this season (33.3%), including one multi-run game.
+- He has scored at least once three times this season (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.